dprint/dprint/docs/editor-extension-development.md

 # Developing an Editor Extension

-Editor extensions communicate with the CLI using the `dprint editor-service` subcommand.
+Editor extensions communicate with the CLI using the `dprint editor-info` and `dprint editor-service` subcommand.

-## `dprint editor-info`
+## dprint editor-info

+Called first in order to get information about the current working directory.

 ```
 dprint editor-info